tkhatibi/kickstart.nvim/NOTES.md

 - `:luafile $HOME/.config/nvim/init.lua` like above
 - `:Lazy sync` Runs install, clean and update
 - `@:` runs the last command in Neovim

+### Substitution

+- `:s/old/new` To substitute new for the first old in a line type
+- `:s/old/new/g` To substitute new for all olds on a line type
+- `:#,#s/old/new/g` To substitute phrases between two line #'s type
+- `:%s/old/new/g` To substitute all occurrences in the file type
+- `:%s/old/new/gc` To ask for confirmation each time add 'c'

 ### Buffers, Windows, Tabs